OpenDaL/ingestion-and-transformation/README.md

 to install the Python environment to the '.env' directory inside this repository.

-To activate the environment, you can use `source activate_env.sh`.
+To activate the environment, use the command `source activate_env.sh`.

 To be able to harvest and translate data, you will need to
 1. Define a $CONFIG_DIR variable, holding the directory that contains the